No winner in Monday's Powerball drawing. Jackpot reaches $1 billion

 ST. JOSEPH.
 Mo.
 (AP) — The Powerball jackpot rose yet again to an estimated $1 billion after no winning ticket was sold for the latest drawing.

-The new jackpot for Wednesday’s drawing would be the third highest in U.S. history and will keep growing until someone wins.
+The new jackpot for Wednesday’s drawing would be the seventh highest in U.S. history and the third largest for Powerball.
 Ticket buyers have a chance at $1 billion paid out in yearly increments or a $516.8 million one-time lump sum before taxes.

 Three people won $2 million after matching all five numbers plus the Power Play, lottery officials said.
 The winning tickets were sold in Arkansas, Georgia and Texas.